Suitable for ages 0-6 months.

 Other WubbaNub Products

-nikoo: a few months ago
+nikoo: about a year ago

 It's a simple idea that works.
 Yes, it's overpriced and you could DIY it (making sure that a pacifier is securely fastened to a small plush toy with no moving/attached bits) but who has the time.
 I am happy with the purchase.
 I no longer search madly for that elusive pacifier and my little one can hold on to the wubbanub and sooth himself without loosing the pacifier...